 The National Seashore has about 240 kilometers (150 miles) of hiking trails to explore.
 Trail maps are available at the Bear Valley Visitor Center and on our Maps page.
 There are many ways to customize your hike to accommodate your physical and time limitations.
 Stop by the Bear Valley Visitor Center for current trail information and suggested hikes, as well as updates on trail advisories and closures.

 In the summer and fall, reports of yellow jacket activity along trails increase.
 Park staff will post notices at appropriate trail junctions warning hikers of the presence of yellow jacket nests located in close proximity to the trail as nests are discovered and/or reported.
 Please use an alternate route if you are allergic, want to avoid any risk of yellow jacket stings, or are riding a horse.
-Please notify park dispatch at 415-464-5170 if you encounter a swarm of yellow jackets along a trail that has yet to be posted.
+Please notify park staff at 415-464-5100 x2 x5 if you encounter a swarm of yellow jackets along a trail that has yet to be posted.
 Visit our Your Safety Around Yellow Jackets for more information.

-Avoid park residences and other buildings, aside from visitor use facilities.
+Avoid park residences, operational complexes for ranches, and other buildings, aside from visitor use facilities.
 Employee housing as well as park administrative, maintenance, operations, and storage facilities, including, but not limited, to access roads, outbuildings, grounds, and docks, are closed to public use.

 NPSWilderness has produced three videos entitled Wilderness Calling: Point Reyes, Wilderness Motion: Point Reyes, and Wilderness Visions: Point Reyes featuring images and sounds from the Phillip Burton Wilderness within Point Reyes National Seashore, in addition to two videos about NPS wilderness: America's Wilderness and Leave No Trace Outdoor Ethics which hikers, campers, and other visitors to Point Reyes may find of interest.